Sepideh-Harajchi/Railway_GPR_Interface_Detectability/README.md

 This repository accompanies the manuscript:

-**Influence of antenna elevation and moisture conditions on GPR-based ballast–sand interface detectability in railway substructures**
+**Influence of antenna elevation and moisture conditions on GPR-based ballast-subgrade interface detectability in railway substructures**

 Submitted to *NDT & E International*.